YaswanthDara/freshers-training-flask-assignment/README.md

 Add your user credentials to the Credentials.py file before running the application.
 (MONGO_USER and MONGO_PASSWORD) Also modify port number, if necessary.

+**Workflow for APIs**

+There are 4 APIs in total (excluding root page API)

+1. loadprojectdetails API

+   This api is used to import the project details into my database. and Method is GET
+   The project id is taken as a path param.
+If project_id is valid and not imported then we will import. otherwise respond accordingly.

+2.  getprojectdetails API

+    This api is used to show the dataset and model details for given  project id. and Method is GET
+     The project id is taken as a path param.
+If project_id is valid and imported then will send the details as response. otherwise respond accordingly.

+3.  getmodeldetails API

+    This api is used to show the model details for given model_name. and Method is GET
+   The model_name is taken as a path param.

+4.  getdatasetdetails API
+    This api used to show the dataset details (along with which models used this dataset) for given dataset_id and method is GET. the dataset_id is taken as a path param.